Probabilistic simulation of mesoscopic "Schr\"odinger cat" states

-To understand the ultimate scaling properties of probabilistic sampling methods, we have simulated the $M$-th order correlations that violate multipartite Bell inequalities.
-These are found in quantum states that display Bell violations with $M$ observers, not just two.
-The most well-known examples are the multimode entangled Greenberger-Horne-Zeilinger-Mermin (GHZM) states~\citep{Greenberger1989,Mermin1990}, corresponding to ``Schr\"odinger Cat'' states.
-We therefore considered GHZM states which describe $M$ spin-$\frac{1}{2}$ particles or qubits:
+To understand the ultimate scaling properties of such probabilistic techniques, we have simulated the $N$-th order correlations that violate multipartite Bell inequalities.
+These are found in quantum states that display Bell violations with $N$ observers, not just two.
+The most well-known examples are the multimode entangled Greenberger-Horne-Zeilinger (GHZ) states~\citep{Greenberger1989}, generalized to $N$ spins by Mermin\citep{Mermin1990} so that they are an example of an extreme macroscopic superposition or ``Schr\"odinger Cat''.
+We considered GHZ states which describe $N$ spin-$\frac{1}{2}$ particles or qubits:

 Here $\left|\uparrow\right\rangle $ and $\left|\downarrow\right\rangle $ denote spin-up or spin down particles in the $z$-direction.
-As well as being of deep significance in quantum physics, such mesoscopic states have been generated in recent ion-trap experiments~\citep{Rowe2001,Leibfried2005,Monz2011}.
-Quantum paradoxes are obtained on measuring an operator $\hat{A}$ which is defined as a linear combination of $2^{M}$ distinct $M$-th order correlation functions:
+As well as being of deep significance in quantum physics, such mesoscopic states have been generated in recent ion-trap experiments~\citep{Monz2011,Leibfried2005,Rowe2001}.
+Quantum Bell inequality violations are obtained on measuring an operator $\hat{A}$ which is defined as a linear combination of $2^{N}$ distinct $N$-th order correlation functions:

-For odd $M$ we follow Mermin~\citep{Mermin1990} and take $\phi=-\pi/2$, $s_{j}=1$ and $\theta_{j}=0$.
-For even $M$ we follow Ardehali~\citep{Ardehali1992} and take $\phi=\pi$, $s_{j}=-1$ and $\theta_{j}=0$ for $j<M$, $s_{M}=1$, $\theta_{M}=-\pi/4$.
-Genuine multipartite Bell violations are known to exist for these states, which imply that the observed correlations cannot be explained by a nonlocality shared among $M-1$ or fewer qubits.
+For odd $N$ we follow Mermin~\citep{Mermin1990} and take $\phi=\pi/2$, measuring $F=\Im\left\langle \hat{A}\right\rangle $, while for even $N$ we follow Ardehali~\citep{Ardehali1992} and take $\phi=\pi$, measuring $F=-\Re\left\langle \hat{A}\right\rangle $.
+Genuine multipartite Bell violations are known to exist for these states, which imply that the observed correlations cannot be explained by a nonlocality shared among $N-1$ or fewer qubits.
 To test for genuine multipartite Bell nonlocality, we adopt the hybrid local-nonlocal LHV model introduced by Svetlichny~\citep{Svetlichny1987} and Collins et al.~\citep{Collins2002}.

-In order to simulate the Bell violation for these multipartite states, we use the SU(2)-Q distribution, which is well-suited to this type of Hilbert space~\citep{Husimi1940,Arecchi1972}.
-Here one defines

-where $\hat{P}\left(\mathbf{z}\right)$ is proportional to a coherent state projection operator.
-This has the form of nonorthogonal, universal POVM~\citep{DAriano2004}, with a corresponding physical measurement strategy~\citep{Leonhardt1993}.
-Computational details will be given elsewhere.

-The difference between the SU(2)-Q representation, compared to an LHV theory, can be illustrated by considering the case of $M=2$, where simplifying the Ardehali inequality will give rise to the corresponding quantum mechanical expectation value:
+The difference between the SU(2) Q representation, compared to an LHV theory, can be illustrated by considering the case of $N=2$, where simplifying the Ardehali inequality will give rise to the corresponding quantum mechanical expectation value: